chainx-org/chainx-sync-parse/README.md

 The program is used to synchronize and parse sync-node data, providing 1:N external subscription service.

-Follow the stage/V0.9.10 branch of ChainX.
+Follow the mainnet branch of ChainX.

 ## Usage